The Ultimate Bathroom Cleaning Checklist for Every Schedule

 2. Scrub Shower and Tub

 Before cleaning your shower or bathtub, clear the space of any soap or shampoo bottles.
-Use an ammonia-base commercial cleaner, or create your own solution by filling a spray bottle with equal parts vinegar and dish soap.
-Working from top to bottom, spray the solution onto the walls, hardware, and floor of your tub or shower then let it soak for 5 to 10 minutes before scrubbing with a brush.
+Use an ammonia-based commercial cleaner, or create your own solution by filling a spray bottle with equal parts vinegar and dish soap.
+Working from top to bottom, spray the solution onto the walls, hardware, and floor of your tub or shower.
+Let it soak for 5 to 10 minutes before scrubbing with a brush.
 Use a bucket of warm water or your showerhead to wash it all off, squeegeeing it or using a microfiber cloth to wipe each surface dry.
-Follow our full shower cleaning tutorial for more tips and tricks.

 3. Wash Shower Curtain and Liner